-3.1.1 Doubly Stochastic Models
+3.1.1.
+Doubly stochastic models

-Homogeneous Poisson processes are well-known "zeromemory" models, whose interarrivals and counts are independently and identically distributed (I.I.D.) random variables.
-A generalization of the Poisson process is the socalled doubly stochastic Poisson process (DSPP).
+The homogeneous Poisson processes are well-known "zeromemory" models, whose interarrivals and counts are independently and identically distributed (I.I.D.) random variables.
+A generalization of the Poisson process is the so-called doubly stochastic Poisson process (DSPP).
 Its rate $\mu(t)$ is modulated by a positive-valued continuous-time stochastic process rather than a fixed constant.
 The resulting process is thus doubly random: one source of randomness arises from the stochastic rate $\mu(t)$ while another comes from the intrinsic Poisson events.
 A Markov modulated Poisson process (MMPP) is a DSPP whose rate is controlled by a finite state continuous-time Markov chain.
 MMPP models have several attractive properties, such as being able to capture correlations between interarrival times while still remaining analytically tractable.
-MMPPs are suitable to generate processes that are short or middle range dependent [10].
+MMPPs are suitable to generate processes that are short or middle range dependent [11].